Family Responsibility Leave - Act Part 6, Section 52

 - An employee wants to accompany their child on a school recreational activity excursion.
 Since this activity is not related to the care, health or education of the child, it does not justify family responsibility leave.

 - An employee wants two days family responsibility leave to go to Edmonton to help their 20-year-old child pack up their belongings after their second year at university.
 Since the child is over the age of 19, this activity is not related to the education of a child in the employee's care and does not justify family responsibility leave.

 Vacation entitlement after leave of absence

 Kate commences work on June 1, 2002.
-Due to family responsibilities, in December, 2002, she requests a two-month unpaid leave of absence to attend to a sick parent.
+Due to family responsibilities, in December, 2002, Kate requests a two-month unpaid leave of absence to attend to a sick parent.
 The employer approves the unpaid leave.
 Kate returns to work in February 2003.

-Kate is entitled to 2 weeks’ paid vacation effective June 1, 2003 regardless of the fact that she has taken a 2-month leave of absence approved by the employer.
+Kate is entitled to 2 weeks’ paid vacation effective June 1, 2003 regardless of the fact that Kate has taken a 2-month leave of absence approved by the employer.
 See s.56(1)(a) for a further discussion on vacation pay calculation and entitlement after a leave of absence.